SamoZ256/anari_metal/README.md

 9. The 'Matte' material is currently the same as PBM material
 10. Some primitive attributes don't work, like primitive.color and primitive.attributeXX
 11. Sampler ignores it's parameters (will be fixed soon)
+12. Reflections only work for surfaces, not instances

 ## Getting Started